 It isn’t surprising that consumers give up after some time trying to access a website.
-If you think about it, many people are attracted by the ease and convenience of transacting online.
+But, if you think about it, people are attracted by the ease and convenience of transacting online.

-Unfortunately, the longer it takes for your site to load, the more likely people are to lose patience and look elsewhere.
-Your business will be losing customers, which is really not what you want!
+Unfortunately, the longer it takes for a site to load, the more likely people are to lose patience and look elsewhere.
+As a result, a business will be losing customers, which is not what you want!

 3. Too many products, no clear niche

-Imagine physically walking into a store selling so many different types of products without any clear theme connecting these items together.
+Imagine physically walking into a store selling so many different products without any clear theme connecting these items.

-Or maybe you are involved in affiliate marketing and you stockpile your site with so many affiliate links reviewing a ton of products and services, some of which may conflict with each other.
+Or maybe you are involved in affiliate marketing, and you stockpile sites with such affiliate links reviewing a ton of products and services, some of which may conflict with each other.

-This immediately creates a branding issue for your business.
-Consumers can become confused about what you as a online retail business stand for and where your expertise lies.
-Consumers could easily lose confidence in such an arrangement, which could ultimately cost you that valuable sale.
+This immediately creates a branding issue for businesses.
+Consumers can become confused about what you as an online retail business stand for and where expertise lies.
+As a result, consumers could easily lose confidence in such an arrangement, which could ultimately cost you that valuable sale.

-If you are interested in offering a wide range of products and services, it is best to think of what categories these fall into and consider setting up a different website for any product or service that do not fit together.
+Suppose you are interested in offering a wide range of products and services.
+In that case, it is best to think of what categories these fall into and consider setting up a different website for any product or service that does not fit together.

 4. Poor quality images

-Aesthetics is very important when doing business online, especially when it comes to shopping for products like clothes, vehicles or hardware.
+Aesthetics is very important when doing business online, especially when shopping for clothes, vehicles or hardware.

-Since consumers are not able to try on items of interest or feel the fabric before purchasing, it is important that you are able to provide pictures that fulfil these objectives as much as possible.
+Since consumers cannot try on items of interest or feel the fabric before purchasing, you must provide pictures that fulfill these objectives as much as possible.

-Poor quality images that may be blurred or grainy are less likely to be as persuasive as clear, sharp and colourful pictures.
-The number of pictures you upload are also important, especially where you provide images taken under various lighting, different weather conditions and zoomed in.
+Poor quality images that may be blurred or grainy are less likely to be as persuasive as clear, sharp and colorful pictures.
+The number of pictures you upload is important, especially where you provide images taken under various lighting, different weather conditions and zoomed in.

 5. Poor product descriptions

-For example, a consumer who searches for an all-in-one printer and scanner is clearly looking for an item that fits that description.
-One important reason why a consumer will choose to buy the all-in-one printer and scanner you offer, rather than the one your competitors are selling, is the way you describe the product.
+A consumer who searches for an all-in-one printer and scanner is looking for an item that fits that description.
+Therefore, one important reason a consumer will choose to buy the all-in-one printer and scanner you offer, rather than the one competitors are selling, is how you describe the product.

-It goes without saying that the grammar you use should be free from error and the language and tone used suitable for the audience.
-You want to cover in sufficient detail the technical stuff like the specification of the item, but also emphasise how your product will benefit the consumer.
+The grammar you use should be free from error, and the language and tone used are suitable for the audience.
+You want to cover the technical stuff like the item’s specification in sufficient detail but emphasize how a product will benefit the consumer.

 6. Poor customer service

-Poor customer service can really be a deal breaker.
-No matter how user-friendly your website is and how well it ticks all the other boxes, if customers do not have a good experience when communicating with you that could cost you a sale or prevent customers from returning to your site in the future.
+Poor customer service can be a deal-breaker.
+No matter how user-friendly the website is and how well it ticks all the other boxes, if customers do not have a good experience when communicating with you, that could cost you a sale or prevent customers from returning to the site in the future.

-It’s worth having a clear contact page and having in place a procedure for receiving communication from consumers and responding promptly.
-The same applies to your return and refunds policy.
-There are many sites that make it very easy to make a purchase, but then have quite a complex returns and refund policy (or worse, no policy at all) which can be quite frustrating.
+It’s worth having a clear contact page and a procedure for receiving communication from consumers and responding promptly.
+The same applies to the return and refunds policy.
+Some sites make it very easy to make a purchase but then have a complex return and refund policy (or worse, no policy at all) which can be quite frustrating.

 7. Poor marketing strategy

-Running an online business is, in many ways, similar to running a physical one.
-As with most businesses, it takes time and effort to make sales and a key aspect of ensuring this happens is your marketing strategy.
-It is a mistake to think that customers will just find your store, buy products and remain loyal with minimal effort from you.
+Running an online business is, in ways, similar to running a physical one.
+As with most businesses, it takes time and effort to make sales and a key aspect of ensuring this happens marketing strategy.
+It is a mistake to think that customers will find stores, buy products and remain loyal with minimal effort from you.

 8. Insufficient shipping options

-The competition for customers online can be intense, so give your ecommerce business an advantage by providing a wide range of shipping options at checkout.
-Shipping options could include free shipping increasing to more expensive shipping usually when a shorter delivery time is on offer.
+The competition for customers online can be intense, giving eCommerce business advantage by providing a wide range of shipping options at the checkout.
+Shipping options could include increasing free shipping to more expensive shipping, usually when offered a shorter delivery time.
 Failing to do this could be costly.